wp-plugins/addthis/readme.txt

 More Features, More Filters, More Social Goodness

 = 2.0.5 =
-Force service codes to be lowercase and If opting out of clickback tracking, set config to force opting out
+Force service codes to be lowercase and, if opting out of clickback tracking, set config to force opting out

 = 2.0.4 =
 Fix conflict with other plugins and other bug fixes